Ph.D. Candidate, Aeronautics and Astronautics, Stanford University, 2013-Present.

 B.S., Dual Aerospace Engineering and Mechanical Engineering, Rensselaer Polytechnic Institute, 2011.

-My research is in the optimization of hypersonic vehicles for access to space.
+Hypersonic airbreathing vehicles will make access to space more economical through decreasing the oxidizer which needs to be carried in the overall launch system and facilitation airline-like operations.
+My research is in the robust optimization of hypersonic vehicles for access to space.
 The objective of this research is to develop and improve on methods of robust simulation-based design for hypersonic vehicles incorporating uncertainties, multiphysics simulation, and multidisciplinary design objectives.
 I am using inlet-forebody mold lines of a hypersonic airbreathing launch vehicle as the design problem.

 My research interests include: